UnitTestBot/ksmt/docs/custom-expressions.md

          * Since KSMT transformers are unaware of our custom expressions
          * we must use our own extended transformer.
          *
-         * Note: it's a good idea to throw an exception when our
+         * Note: it is a good idea to throw an exception when our
-         * custom expression is visited by non our transformer,
+         * custom expression is visited by the other transformer,
          * because this usually means that our custom expression
-         * has leaked into KSMT core and will be processed incorrectly.
+         * has leaked into the KSMT core and will be processed incorrectly.
          * */
         transformer as?
 CustomTransformer ?: error("Leaked custom expression") return accept(transformer)